Mexico’s Celaya wins diving gold in his first Pan Am Games

 After his last dive, Mexican fans who donned sombreros handed him a national flag that he carried around the pool.

 Celaya moved to Baton Rouge, Louisiana, in 2016 to attend LSU on a scholarship.
 He says the first year was tough.
-He missed his family, his friends, and the home cooked meals.
+He missed his family, his friends, and the home-cooked meals.
 He felt lonely, even depressed, he said.
 But he never stopped training.
-On the LSU Athletics site it says that on his freshman season, he became “one of the most decorated divers in school history.”
+On the LSU Athletics site it says that during his freshman season, he became “one of the most decorated divers in school history.”

 “All of this was worth it,” Celaya said.
 “This is a sacrifice that most people don’t see.
 But this is so rewarding.”